Chapter 2 Descriptive statistics

 2.1 Types of data

-Before analysing data it is important to consider what type they are.
+Before analysing data it is important to consider what type they are, that is, which scale of measurement is appropriate for comparing values.
 This will affect which statistics it is sensible to calculate, which graphs it is sensible to plot and which of the simple distributions we will study in Chapter 6 might be used for these data.

 2.1.1 Qualitative or categorical data